The Maltese Incident: Harry and Meg Series Book One by Russell Moran

 Robot Depot, a novel about our automated present and future, was published in October, 2017

 Moran also published five nonfiction books: Justice in America: How it Works—How it Fails; The APT Principle: The Business Plan That You Carry in Your Head; Boating Basics: The Boattalk Book of Boating Tips; If You’re Injured: A Consumer Guide to Personal Injury Law; How to Create More Time.
 He’s a lawyer and a veteran of the United States Navy.
-He lives on Long Island, New York, with his wife, Lynda.
+He lives on Long Island, New York, with his wife, Lynda, a Golden Retriever named Maggie, and a Shih-Tzu named Sammy.

 What makes you proud to be a writer from Long Island, New York?
-A lot of published authors live on Long Island, and I’ve gotten the chance to meet a few of them.
+A lot of published authors live on Long Island, and I’ve gotten the chance to meet many of them.
+Also, Long Island is a rich source for story ideas, many of which have found their way into my books.

 What or who inspired you to become a writer?
-A teacher in High School and my wife.
+A teacher in high school, my wife, and countless writers that I’ve read.

 Did your environment or upbringing play a major role in your writing and did you use it to your advantage?
 Yes.
-I have a background in law and the military.
-I’ve used these backgrounds in my writing.
+I have a background in law, the military, and business, and I’ve used these backgrounds in my writing.

 Do you come up with your title before or after you write the manuscript?
-After the manuscript or sometimes part of the way through.
+After the manuscript, or sometimes part of the way through, and sometimes after I’ve finished my final manuscript after as many as 25 drafts.

 Please introduce your genre and why you prefer to write in that genre?
-Science fiction/time travel and detective thrillers
+I write in two major genres, Science Fiction/Time Travel, and Mystery/Thrillers, including Legal Thrillers.
+I love these genres because I let the story take me to amazing places.

 What one positive piece of advice would you give to other authors?
-Read On Writing by Stephen King, and The War of Art by Steven Pressfield.
+Read the books – On Writing by Stephen King, and The War of Art by Steven Pressfield.
 Then, dispel the notion that there is any such thing as writer’s block.
 It doesn’t exist unless you convince yourself that it does.
+When you get stuck, keep on writing.
+You can (and will) go through many drafts of re-writing.

 Who is your favorite author and why?
 Nelson De Mille.
-Great story teller with a conversational voice.
+A great story teller with a conversational voice, who knows how to keep the reader glued to his exiting books

 Cold Coffee Press